 With athenaClinicals speech recognition capabilities, clinicians can use their voice to dictate, review, correct and complete patient records in real time.
 Its integrated authorization management tool handles prior authorization and automates the verification of clinical documents.

-This cloud-based EHR system has been around since 1997.
+This cloud-based EMR system has been around since 1997.
 Its high ratings for overall ease of use and 24/7 customer service will make you appreciate its diverse capabilities.
 There are automatic updates as well as the ability for your staff to customize the look and functionality for each member’s electronic device and workflow.

 Company Size Suitability: S M L